 Like any chronic condition, asthma can cause emotional strain.
 As a leading cause of work and school absences, it can have a significant effect on livelihood, education and emotional well-being.
 Depression may set in when people diagnosed with asthma believe that they are unable to participate in normal activities.

 Asthma symptoms can happen at any time.
 Mild episodes may last only a few minutes and may be resolved spontaneously or with medication; more severe episodes can last from hours to days.

-If you’re experiencing breathing difficulties that interfere with your daily activities and decrease the quality of your life, see an allergist for diagnosis and treatment.
+If you’re experiencing breathing difficulties that interfere with your daily activities and decrease the quality of your life, see an allergist for diagnosis and treatment and visit an asthma screening event in your area.
 An allergist can also help you recognize the early warning signals of an attack and coach you in ways to cope during an emergency.